 To prepare your farm, you need to clear, plow, trill and drain the soil.
 You can hire workers to help you in those aspects, they will assist in putting a good amount of manure which will automatically improve the soil texture.

 Once you decide on the type of potato to plant, buy certified seeds from commercial suppliers and plant them.
 Make sure to space out each Seed from the other when planting them.

 After planting your seeds, you can wait for about three to four weeks before applying fertilizer.
 Use some comfrey leaves to fertilize the soil, wilt them for a day and place them at the bottom of the trench and cover the plant with a small amount of soil.

 One major factor that adds to successful potato farming, is the effective management control of diseases and insect infestation, using herbicide and insecticides.

-Potato farmers apply insecticides when the plants starts growing to drive away flying insects and pests.
-Farmers apply herbicide or insecticides by sprinkling or spraying irrigation systems while making sure the liquid does not contaminate ground water.
+Potato farmers apply insecticides when the plants start growing to drive away flying insects and pests.
+Farmers apply herbicide or insecticides by sprinkling or spraying irrigation systems while making sure the liquid does not contaminate groundwater.

 Once the potato leaf or plant starts showing brown and withering, you will know that your potatoes are ready for harvesting.
 Ensure to dig them up before the ground becomes hard to prevent too much hard work.